 She Makes Change is sponsored by Ask Roger! with a generous €500 donation towards our fundraising target.
 Thank you Ask Roger!

-IRC and the Watershed program
+IRC and the Watershed programme

-IRC is an international non-profit organization that works with governments, NGOs, businesses and people around the world to find long-term solutions to the global water crisis, sanitation and hygiene services.
+IRC is an international non-profit organisation that works with governments, NGOs, businesses and people around the world to find long-term solutions to the global water crisis, sanitation and hygiene services.
 We believe that the inclusion of women in decision making and politics is fundamental to ensuring sustainable water, sanitation and hygiene systems for all, globally.